hagnerd/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+    Server side routing receives a request, constructs the html and any other assets, and sends them to the client.
+It requires the page to be loaded upon every request.

+    Client side routing happens all inside of the browser on the client.
+Instead of the page needing to be loaded on every request, we can instead choose certain components and assets to be loaded based on the URL, and change what is rendered/what needs to be fetched upon URL change, all without re-downloaded the entire app/page.

 - [ ] What does HTTP stand for?

+    HTTP stands for HyperText Transfer Protocol.
+It's a specification for how to format and parse requests on the internet.
+This common, agreed upon, specification is what allows two websites to talk to each other in a common language.

 - [ ] What does CRUD stand for?

+    CRUD stands for Create, Read, Update, and Delete, and is a rough mapping of the HTTP verbs that were popularized from the rise of REST APIs, GET, PUT, PATCH, DELETE, POST.
+It's what allows us to interact with REST APIs, and databases, in an ergonomic way.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    - The HTTP verb GET is the Read in CRUD
+    - The HTTP verb DELETE is the Delete in CRUD
+    - The HTTP verb POST is the Create in CRUD
+    - The HTTP verbs PUT/PATCH are the Updatat in CRUD.
+(PUT is a complete replacement of the resource, and PATCH is a partial replacement of the resource i.e. making a minor change)

 - [ ] Mention three tools we can use to make AJAX requests.

+    - XMLHttpRequest (what is essentially used under the hood to make AJAX requests)
+    - The fetch (in browser) API
+    - Axios

 ## Project Set Up